aurghya/Auditorium-and-Room-Booking-System/README.md

 - Audio-Visual facilities (optional)

 ## Department, Authority and Security ##
-The application for a room will be approved only after the
+The application for a room will be approved only after all the authories have approved it.